 Prerequisites for the return of your tenancy deposit

-Unfortunately, they are not one or two, but on the other hand their implementation is not that complicated.
-When you are informed about the tenancy deposit and its specifics, as well as when you act conscientiously on the property that you have rented for a certain period of time and its owner, everything will go to plan for you.
-At the end of the tenancy the landlord will refund your deposit accordingly.
+Unfortunately, they are not one or two, but on the other hand, their implementation is not that complicated.
+Everything will plan for you when you are informed about the tenancy deposit and its specifics and act conscientiously on the property you have rented for a certain period of time and its owner.
+At the end of the tenancy, the landlord will refund your deposit accordingly.

 Here’s what you need to do:

-- Tell your landlord in advance that you are leaving the home.
-For the time limits you are entitled to do, you can read specifically about your case in your rental agreement.
-Keep in mind that some rental agreements – mainly term contracts – may have penalties. if you leave the home before a certain date or in a specific way.
+- Tell your landlord in advance that you are leaving home.
+You can read specifically about your case in your rental agreement for the time limits you are entitled to.
+Keep in mind that some rental agreements – mainly term contracts – may have penalties if you leave home before a certain date or in a specific way.
 This penalty will be deducted from the tenancy deposit.

 - Read your rental agreement carefully.
-This is an obligation that everyone must fulfill while signing the contract.
+This is an obligation that everyone must fulfil while signing the contract.
 And we’re not just talking about you, the tenants, but also the landlords.
-Often there are unnecessary disputes and annoyances between the two parties when the contract was formed and presented by the rental agency and the landlord did not bother to read it end-to-end.
-In a tenancy deposit the tenancy deposit is always strictly defined and explained in detail, including in the part for its return.
+Often there are unnecessary disputes and annoyances between the two parties when the contract was formed and presented by the rental agency, and the landlord did not bother to read it end-to-end.
+In a tenancy deposit, the tenancy deposit is always strictly defined and explained in detail, including in part for its return.

 - Complete your EOT task.
 Inadequate EOT is the most common reason for a tenant not to receive his/her tenancy deposit back.
 According to statistics, 74% of the cases of non-return of a deposit are related precisely because of bad or no End of Tenancy Cleaning London Service carried out.
-Therefore, dear tenants, you will have to roll up your sleeves and literally shine the home.
-Your goal in this case is to bring it back into its original form.
+Therefore, dear tenants will have to roll up their sleeves and shine the home.
+Your goal, in this case, is to bring it back into its original form.
 Fortunately, if you are anything but good at removing stains, wiping the floor and cleaning surfaces, you can always trust a professional End of Tenancy Cleaning service.

-- In addition to damaged items, loose or discarded items, they will also be deducted from your tenancy deposit.
-In this case, it is a good idea to decide what will cost you more – the deposit or the purchase of the new item.
-We advise everyone, in the event of loss, theft, damage or any other problem, to notify your landlord immediately and not to hide, because in a welded position you will not get an understanding on his part.
+- In addition to damaged items, loose or discarded items will also be deducted from your tenancy deposit.
+In this case, it is a good idea to decide what will cost you more – the deposit or purchase the new item.
+We advise everyone, in the event of loss, theft, damage or any other problem, to notify your landlord immediately and not to hide because, in a welded position, you will not get an understanding on his part.

 - Remember to return the keys – best personally – to your landlord.
-If you simply disappear, even without the damage and having a perfect End of Tenancy Cleaning Service in the home, its owner may “punish” you with a portion of the tenancy deposit because you created a risk for the time you did not live there.
+Suppose you simply disappear, even without the damage and having a perfect End of Tenancy Cleaning Service in the home.
+In that case, its owner may “punish” you with a portion of the tenancy deposit because you created a risk for the time you did not live there.

 - We recommend that you are present during an inventory check.
 Although it is difficult to get rid of a sanction in the presence of stains or no End of Tenancy performed, there is always a chance that you will pass for some minor cleaning to be re-done only.

-- Before the inventory check in question, make your own look around..
-It doesn’t matter who makes the End of Tenancy Cleaning – you or a professional cleaning company – or whether you have something repaired or not.
-We are all human beings and mistakes and omissions are possible.
-It is worth making time do everything you can to leave the apartment in a well presented way.
+- Before the inventory check-in question, make your look around… It doesn’t matter who makes the End of Tenancy Cleaning – you or a professional cleaning company – or whether you have something repaired or not.
+We are all human beings, and mistakes and omissions are possible.
+It is worth making time to do everything you can to leave the apartment in a well-presented way.

 Additional Tips to Look For to Pay Back a Tenancy Deposit

-We will conclude with this helpful material with some additional and practical tips on a tenancy deposit.
+We will conclude this helpful material with additional practical tips on a tenancy deposit.
 We received them, by the way, directly from the source.
 They have been provided to us by landlords who have had problems with tenants as well as by tenants themselves:

-- Be aware of your rights as a tenant to whom they have taken tenancy deposit.
+- Be aware of your rights as a tenant to whom they have taken a tenancy deposit.
 Some of them are described directly in your contract.
-However, some rental agreements are templated and it is very likely that you will seek other sources for your tenant rights if you need to.
+However, some rental agreements are templated, and you will likely seek other sources for your tenant rights if you need to.

 - Meet your responsibilities as well.
 Each right corresponds to a certain obligation.
-In fact, you have quite a few obligations to protect the property in a comprehensive and representative manner.
+You have quite a few obligations to protect the property in a comprehensive and representative manner.
 And these obligations are inevitable because they aim to cover the owner’s risk by providing property for other people to use.

-- If you believe that negotiations and disputes with your landlord are impossible and the tenancy deposit is unreasonable – contact a lawyer.
+- Contact a lawyer if you believe that negotiations and disputes with your landlord are impossible and the tenancy deposit is unreasonable.
 There is no guarantee that he will be able to help you if you have done something wrong, but at least you will find out if you have the right to claim your money back.

 - If you make improvements to the apartment, discuss with the landlord and record everything.
 These improvements can be deducted as penalties if the landlord is not informed.

-- If you are unable to attend inventory check and after removal other tenants will take your place, take the necessary precautions.
+- If you cannot attend inventory check and after removal, other tenants will take your place and take the necessary precautions.
 What do we mean?
 Let’s say this tenant enters a perfectly clean and tidy home, but it turns out to be negligent and does damage after damage.
-He may blame you for a breakdown and even just a stain on the carpet after you leave the house you may not get your tenancy deposit back.
+He may blame you for a breakdown and even just a stain on the carpet after leaving the house.
+You may not get your tenancy deposit back.
 To protect yourself, take photos of the apartment the way you left it and send them to your landlord in a timely manner.

 - Leave your future contacts to the landlord.
-They are important in case of a subsequent irregularity in the property as well as in the presence of a problem related to your tenancy deposit.
+They are essential in case of a subsequent irregularity in the property and the presence of a problem related to your tenancy deposit.

-You have seen clearly, it is not easy, but not impossible either.
+You have seen.
+It is not easy, but not impossible either.
 Getting a tenancy deposit back even becomes a kid’s game if you use the help of professionals like End of Tenancy specialist cleaners!
-We wish you luck!
+We wish you luck.